 This guidance sets out the University's procedure for the consideration of academic promotion to the academic offices of Associate Professor (Grade 10), Professor (Grade 11 and Grade 12), and Clinical Professor, following approval of the Report of the General Board on arrangements for the implementation of the Academic Career Pathways Scheme (Reporter, 2018-19, 6547, p.562).
 It includes the titles set out in the Joint Report of the Council and the General Board on the titles and structure of academic offices (Reporter, 2019-20, 6582, p.419), which have been approved by the Regent House.
-It also includes details of the pay progression scheme for Associate Professors (Grade 10) seeking to progress to the higher salary points.
+It also includes details of the pay progression scheme for Associate Professors (Grade 10) seeking to progress to higher salary points.

-There is no expectation of step-by-step progression through each level of the career pathway: for example, applications to Professorships (Grade 11) and Professorships are accessible to Assistant and Associate Professors at both Grades 9 & 10, and applications to Clinical Professorships are accessible to Assistant and Associate Professors at both Grades 9 & 10, who also hold an honorary consultant contract, as referred to on page 11.
+There is no expectation of step-by-step progression through each level of the career pathway: for example, applications to Professorships (Grade 11 and 12) are accessible to Assistant and Associate Professors at both Grades 9 and 10, and applications to Clinical Professorships are accessible to Assistant and Associate Professors at both Grades 9 and 10, who also hold an honorary consultant contract, as referred to on page 13.

 Progression from Assistant Professor to Associate Professor (Grade 9) forms part of the University's Probation process for academic staff (see the University's Probation Policy and Academic Probation Procedure).
 An Assistant Professor is eligible to apply to progress to Associate Professor (Grade 10) or a more senior office while still in probation.
-In the case of an Assistant Professor, applying to progress to Associate Professor (Grade 10) the ACP (Associate Professor Progression/Promotion Scheme A) functions as a promotion scheme.
+In the case of an Assistant Professor applying to progress to Associate Professor (Grade 10), the ACP R&T (Associate Professor Promotion Scheme A) functions as a promotion scheme.
+If the application is successful, the individual will be deemed to have passed their probation.